jdbriaris/hello-docker/README.md

 docker run hello-docker
 ````

-If all goes well, you should see the text "Hello Docker!" printed to the console window.
+If all goes well, you should see the text "Hello Docker!" printed to the terminal window.